mucsci-students/2021fa-420-DepressureSoft/USER_GUIDE.md

 Please reference the "Help" button to find a brief overview of available commands.

-All command descriptions are identical to their CLI versions, so if you desire more detailed explanation of a command please consult the corresponding CLI command documentation above.

 When wishing to terminate the program, please select the red "X" button in the upper-right corner of the window.

 ### GUI Button Header Structure